-Federal crimes, or federal offenses, include crimes such as arms trafficking, arson, art theft, bank robbery, bribery, computer crime, drug offenses, kidnapping, illegal immigration, income tax evasion, mail fraud, political corruption, and white-collar crime.
+Federal crimes, or federal offenses, include crimes such as arms trafficking, arson, art theft, bank robbery, bribery, computer crime, drug offenses, kidnapping, income tax evasion, mail fraud, political corruption, and white-collar crime.
 These are crimes that are made illegal by United States federal legislation, occur on federal property such as an airport or federal government building, involve a federal agency such as the United States Post Office or the Internal Revenue Service, and/or cross state lines.

 Often federal cases involve a conspiracy theory or contraband weapons or illegal drugs crossing state lines.
 In the case of drug crimes, the vast majority of these cases are tried in state court, while federal authorities choose to prosecute about 3% of drug cases in federal court.
 The determination of whether to try the case in state or federal court also depends on other factors such as availability of resources and the scope of the alleged crime.Why Should Altman & Altman Handle my Federal Case?

 Defending a federal crime requires understanding a complex set of laws and processes that differs from state laws.
 Our team of Massachusetts criminal defense attorneys is well-versed in the laws governing state and federal cases.
 Because the cards are stacked even further against the defendant in federal cases and the prosecution does not have to provide copies of the grand jury transcripts until just before trial, it is especially important to have an attorney who is also your advocate.
 The skilled attorneys at Altman & Altman, LLP will aggressively defend you in and out of the courtroom and work tirelessly to prepare your case.